-B. Our Use of Personal Data
+B. Our Use of Personal Information

-We use your personal data to reply to messages you send us through via e-mail.
+We use your personal information to reply to messages you send us through via e-mail.
 Also, if you send us an e-mail, we may put your name and e-mail address on our notices list, so that you get e-mail notice of future announcements.
 (You can unsubscribe when you receive one of those announcements.)

-C. Retention of Personal Data
+C. Retention of Personal Information

 D. Transfer of Personal Data

 We may store or process your data outside your city, province, state, or country, including through one of our contractors (described below).
-So your personal data may be stored in a country that operates under privacy and data protection laws different from those of your home jurisdiction.
+So your personal information may be stored in a country that operates under privacy and data protection laws different from those of your home jurisdiction.

 We also may disclose personal data to attorneys or law enforcement authorities to address contract violations or illegal behavior.
 And we disclose any information demanded in a court order or otherwise required by law or to prevent harm to persons or property.
 Finally, we may share personal data in connection with a corporate transaction, like a merger or sale of our company, the sale of most of our assets, or a bankruptcy.

-Our Website is hosted on the WordPress system, provided by a company called Automattic.
+Our Website is hosted on the WordPress system, provided by a company called Automatic.
 All data collected through our Website is collected by WordPress’ computers.
 For information on WordPress’ privacy practices, please visit WordPress’ Privacy Notice for Visitors to Our Users’ Sites.

-As noted above, we compile Website usage statistics from data collected through cookies.
+Finally, as noted above, we compile Website usage statistics from data collected through cookies.
 We may publish those statistics or share them with third parties, but they don’t include personal data.

 F. Protection of Personal Data